-…But it doesn’t mean that we can’t dream while taking small steps!
+We've got a problem... but that doesn’t mean we can’t dream while taking small steps!

-At Life UNpacked, we want you to have all the information before making your purchase.
-So, let’s start with the elephant in the room: no bamboo toothbrushes is perfect, including ours & our competitors.
+At Life UNpacked, we want Canadians to have all the information before making their purchase.
+So, let’s start with the elephant in the room: no bamboo toothbrush is perfect, including ours & our competitors.

 That felt good!
 Now let’s see why... but also why traditional toothbrushes are way worse than “green” alternatives.

 Traditional toothbrushes (aka plastic toothbrushes) are made of… plastic!
 Usually 100% plastic from the handle to the bristles.

 Over the past few years, we’ve seen alternatives to these full plastic toothbrushes and the most popular one has been bamboo.
 Bamboo toothbrushes are a sustainable product, that grow fast, requires little water and no pesticides.
 No wonder it has grown in popularity over the years.

 Ok so let’s ditch the plastic handle for a bamboo one; it's a pretty easy thing to do!
 Now let’s look at the bristles, because that’s where it gets tricky.